 1. Heart Murmur

 The innocent, or physiologic, murmur is barely detectable.
-On the opposite end, the more severe the disease is, the more likely it causes an underlying structural or extracardiac disorder.
+On the opposite end, the more severe the disease is, the more likely it is to cause an underlying structural or extracardiac disorder.

 2. Dental Disease